-Since the inception of the atomic energy programme in the country, priority has been given to the adoption and maintenance of high safety standards.
-Safety status of the NPPs is continually monitored by an established system.
-India follows a periodic safety review (PSR) programme which forms one of the basis for renewal of operating licences of NPPs.
+Since the inception of the atomic energy programme in the country, priority has been given to the adoption & maintenance of high safety standards.
+Safety status of the NPPs is continually monitored through an established system.
+India follows a Periodic Safety Review (PSR) programme which forms one of the basis for renewal of operating licences of NPPs.
 Replacements or modifications of the structures, systems and components important to safety are carried out as necessary.
 Enhancements are also carried out to resolve obsolescence issues.
 Robust programme exists for feedback of operating experience for learning lessons and to take timely actions to enhance safety.
 A system exists for comprehensive and systematic safety reviews of NPPs to be conducted regularly and periodically throughout their lifetime.
 Based on these reviews, safety enhancements are identified and implemented.
-The long term safety enhancements identified based on the lessons learned from the accident at Fukushima Daiichi NPP have been addressed.
+The short and medium term safety enhancements identified based on the lessons learned from the accident at Fukushima Daiichi NPP have been implemented.
+The long term safety enhancements identified based on the lessons learned from the accident at Fukushima Daiichi NPP have been addressed and are in advanced stage of implementation.
+Measures taken by NPCIL during COVID-19 pandemic ensured the safe operation of NPPs.
 These ensure that India complies with the obligations of Article-6 of the Convention as well as the principles of the Vienna Declaration on Nuclear Safety.